AliceO2Group/WebUi/docs/tutorial/time-server.md

   );
 }
 ```

-From the framework we import the [hyperscript](../guide/hyperscript-vnode.md) function `h()` to represent the DOM elements.
-Its first argument is the tag name, the second (facultative) is an object of attributes and the third one is a text content or a list of [vnodes](../guide/hyperscript-vnode.md).

-The critical part is on the buttons, under the `onclick` attribute, we define it as an arrow function from ES6 and we call the model's methods.
-It will be modified, then it will notify the controller and the function `view` above will be called again to redraw the screen.
+Now focus on the button, each on them specified `onclick` attribute which calls the model's methods.
+As described in the [Explaining client side - Model](#explainig-client-side---model) section these methods modify the model what causes the controller to re-draw the view by calling the `view` method above.

-The controller gives you the model as a single argument to the function `view`.
-This view is really simple, when the application grow it should be split into more functions and files, see [this guide](../guide/components.md) on how to do that.
+When the application grows the view can easily scale by splitting it into multiple functions and files, see [components guide](../guide/components.md) explaining that.

-### Going further

-You can play with this interface to add buttons and change the model and multiply the counter.
-Maybe you could also change the colors and layout with the [CSS reference](https://aliceo2group.github.io/Gui/docs/reference/frontend-css.html) ?